backstage/backstage/beps/0012-template-execution-permissions/README.md

 ## Summary

 Companies are able to create custom actions and fields for their templates, and will want to restrict who can execute a template action to specific groups of users.

-With the existing permissions `stepReadPermission` and `parameterReadPermission`, the template sections can be restricted, but still allows the template to run.
+With the existing permissions `stepReadPermission`, `parameterReadPermission`, and `actionExecutePermission` the template sections can be restricted, but still allows the template to partially run.
 This can result in "successful" templates that silently fail.
-For example, a template could be written to scaffold out a Backstage plugin, but the user is not allowed to read the `publish:github` action.
+For example, a template could be written to scaffold out a Backstage plugin, but the user is not allowed to read the`publish:github` action.
 The template would succeed, but the push to github would be skipped.

 Using `catalogEntityReadPermission` can restrict execution, however this would also hide the entity from the catalog for the user.
 The entity page for templates can be used by companies to provide additional information about the template, and if a user doesn't have permission to run the template, information on why and how to get permission can be displayed on that page.

-Adding a `templateExecutePermission` will allow policy writers to explicitly restrict execution of a template based on built in rules, and any custom rules created by the writer.
-An additional entity `spec` section for permissions would provide a dedicated section to provide data to built in or custom permission rules.

 ## Motivation

 ### Goals

-- Add `templateExecutePermission` that can be targeted to restrict execution of templates
-  - eg. restrict custom actions to a specific set of users
-- Allow policy writers to add custom rules
-  - eg. custom rule for `userInTaggedGroup`
+- Pull templates via the scaffolder API instead of directly from the Catalog API
+  - To allow for more performant permission checks
 - Filter the template list to only templates the user can execute
   - eg. if a user can't run one of the actions in the template, the template is not visible
-- Add section to the template spec for permission related data
+- update/rename section in the action spec for permissions related data
+  - Currently under `spec.step[].backstage:permissions`
-  - eg. `spec.permissions.groups`, `spec.permissions.tags`
+  - eg. `spec.step[].permissions.groups`, `spec.step[].permissions.tags`
-- (optimization) pull templates via the scaffolder API instead of directly from the Catalog API
-  - Will allow for more performant permission checks, and allow for additional Scaffolder specific processing
-- (optional) deprecation of the `stepRead` and `parameterRead` permissions
-  - Reduce complexity of permissions for template execution

 ### Non-Goals